 Viet Nam is a country with high temperatures and humidity, covering both subtropical and tropical zones.
 In rural areas in Viet Nam, lack of access to cooling infrastructure leads to a loss of productivity and exacerbates health risks, particularly in heatwave conditions that are likely to become more severe with climate change.
-80% of Viet Nam's population currently are at risk from extreme heat.
-Adequate cooling is particularly lacking for low-income households, vulnerable groups, such as the elderly and infants.
+80% of Viet Nam's population currently are at risk from being unable to access cooling technology and inadequate cooling services which is particularly lacking for low-income households, vulnerable groups, such as the elderly and infants.
 Predictions suggest that heat-related deaths could triple by 2050.

 Tackling this surging cooling demand sustainably is extremely important to fulfil Viet Nam's Nationally Determined Contribution (NDC) climate change mitigation targets.
-Therefore, it is crucial to assess the growing cooling demand in the country and mitigate related greenhouse gas (GHG) emissions through solutions such as passive building designs, energy efficient active cooling using best available technology, phasing out of high global warming potential (GWP) refrigerants, use of green refrigerants, and recycling and safe disposal of refrigerants among others.
+First of all, it is crucial to assess comprehensively the growing cooling demand in the country and mitigate related greenhouse gas (GHG) emissions through solutions such as passive building designs, energy efficient active cooling using best available technology, phasing out of high global warming potential (GWP) refrigerants, use of green refrigerants, and recycling and safe disposal of refrigerants among others.
 To tackle this challenge, the Southeast Asia Energy Transition Partnership (ETP) has taken a significant step forward in supporting the Technical Assistance (TA) initiative titled "National Green Cooling Program In-depth study and survey to develop the National Green Cooling Program" undertaken in collaboration with Department of Climate Change (DCC), and the Ministry of Natural Resources and Environment (MONRE).
 The primary objective of this TA is to formulate a National Green Cooling Program (NGCP) for Viet Nam.
-Throughout the implementation of the TA, regular consultations with the DCC, MONRE and other key relevant stakeholders from other line ministries, governmental agencies, associations, research institutes and cooling industries were undertaken in order to seek the feedback/recommendations as well as to ensure the consistency of the outcomes, findings and deliverables under the TA with the existing and planning policies and practices.
+Throughout the implementation of the TA, regular consultations with the DCC, MONRE and other key relevant stakeholders from other line ministries, Governmental agencies, associations, research institutes and cooling industries were undertaken in order to seek the feedback, recommendations as well as to ensure the outcomes, findings and deliverables under the TA are consistent with the existing and planning policies and practices.
+This TA implemented by the consulting consortium of Energy and Environment Consultancy Joint Stock Company (VNEEC), EPRO Consulting Joint Stock Company (EPRO), and Perspectives Climate Group GmbH (PCG).